alvis/presetter/packages/types/README.md

 ### What you get instead

-**presetter-types provides comprehensive TypeScript definitions for the entire Presetter ecosystem.**
+**@presetter/types provides comprehensive TypeScript definitions for the entire Presetter ecosystem.**

 This package serves as the foundation for type-safe preset development, offering complete IntelliSense support, compile-time validation, and consistent interfaces across all Presetter packages.